-Since $v$ has only one child $wv$ in the ray tree, we have This implies that $0.d_2 = 0.d_3 = 0.d_{k-1} =0$, so the section at $wv$ is just $a_1a_2a_3..a_{k-1}$, a propagating action.
-The set of descendants of $v$ in the ray tree is exactly the union of rays $(o.d_1^{-1})v, (o.d_2^{-1}d_1^{-1})v,\dots, (o.d_{k-1}^{-1}\cdots d_1^{-1})v$, i.e. the ray $\cdots 0000wv$, as required. \end{proof}
+Since $v$ has only one child $wv$ in the ray tree, we have This implies that $0.\sigma_2 = 0.\sigma_3 = 0.\sigma_{k-1} =0$, so the section at $wv$ is just $a_1a_2a_3..a_{k-1}$, a propagating action.
+The set of descendants of $v$ in the ray tree is exactly the union of rays $(o.\sigma_1^{-1})v, (o.\sigma_2^{-1}\sigma_1^{-1})v,\dots, (o.\sigma_{k-1}^{-1}\cdots \sigma_1^{-1})v$, i.e. the ray $\cdots 0000wv$, as required. \end{proof}

 We can now show the following claim: \begin{lemma} The number of ray trees with with $r$ infinite rays is at most $(m_*+1)^{6r}$. \end{lemma} \begin{proof} Prune the ray tree at each ray after the first lone child.
 In other words, if $v$ is the first vertex in a ray to have only one child $u$ in the ray tree, then $u$ is in the pruned tree but its descendants are not.
 Note that the pruned tree determines the ray tree: the ray tree is given by adding $0$-rays to the leaves of the pruned tree.